Charlie Webb: Personal life, character and legacy

+Webb was married to Minnie Gertrude Benn for over 60 years.
+The couple had two children, Kenneth and Joyce.
+Kenneth, who was married to his wife Doreen, had worked for the local newspaper Evening Argus, but was killed during the Second World War.
+He was aboard an Avro Lancaster III bomber when it was shot down while attempting to attack a V1 rocket launch site at La Nieppe.

-Webb was married to Minnie for more than 60 years.
-Their son, Ken, was married with a child and employed by the local newspaper, the Evening Argus, when he was killed while training as a pilot in the Second World War.
-Their daughter, Joyce – born on the same day as the 1910 Charity Shield – survived her parents.
-She spoke on screen at the football club's centenary evening, at which her father was one of 24 former players and managers nominated as "legends" and profiled in the commemorative volume, and, in 2003, unveiled a memorial plaque on the former family home in Frith Road.
+Charles and Minnie's daughter, Joyce was born on the same day as the 1910 Charity Shield,and their son Kenneth was born in 1916 and died in August 1944.
+Joyce outlived her parents, and Joyce appeared on screen at the football club's centenary celebration, during which her father was honored as one of 24 legends profiled in the commemorative publication.
+In 2003, she further commemorated her family's history by unveiling a memorial plaque on their former home on Frith Road.

 According to Jess Willard, one of Webb's post-Second World War signings, "everybody called him Mr Webb because he was a perfect gentleman".
 A 1929 feature on the club in the Sussex County Magazine spoke of him as "one of the most dominating personalities associated with the club", discharging his managerial duties "with such conspicuous success" while remaining "genial and popular with directors, players and public alike".